oceanprotocol/docs/content/tutorials/connect-to-networks.md

 Some apps may need `network_id` and `chain_id`.
 The values are both `1` for Ethereum mainnet. `Symbol` and `nickname` can be whatever value you like.

-##Connect to Ropsten testnet
+##Connect to Rinkeby testnet

-In MetaMask, click on the network name dropdown, then select `Ropsten`.
+In MetaMask, click on the network name dropdown, then select `Rinkeby`.

 Its `network_id` is 3 and `chain_id` is 3.